-You can use any of the following methods to reset the tape drive
+You can use any of the following methods to reset the tape drive.

-- Power the tape drive off and back on again (power-on reset). - If a servo or hardware error has occurred, press the Open button to clear the error and reset the tape drive.
-(Then, if necessary, wait a few seconds and press the button again to eject the tape.) - Send a RST pulse on the SCSI bus for a minimum of 25 μsec (SCSI bus reset).
+- Note: If a SCSI bus or device reset occurs during a power-on reset, the power-on reset will be restarted. - Power the tape drive off and back on again (power-on reset). - If a servo or hardware error has occurred, press the unload button to clear the error and reset the tape drive (unload button reset).
+If necessary, wait a few seconds and press the button again to eject the tape. - Send a RST pulse on the SCSI bus for a minimum of 25 μsec (SCSI bus reset).
 A SCSI bus reset immediately clears all devices from the bus, resets their associated equipment, and terminates all pending I/O processes. - Issue a Bus Device Reset (0Ch) message to the tape drive (device reset).
 A device reset clears the tape drive from the bus, causes all commands sent to it to be cleared, and terminates all pending I/O processes.